Skip to main content

 Beginning in 9th Grade

 College and career advising starts in the freshman year.
-Throughout their high school years, students and Covenant’s advisors utilize Scoir, a comprehensive platform that offers:
+Throughout their high school years, students and Covenant’s advisors utilize SCOIR, a comprehensive platform that offers:

 • Access to a free aptitude test.